mstksg/inCode/copy/entries/regexp.md

 Remember that regular expressions have these operations, *and nothing else* --- no more, no less.
-That's exactly what the free Alternative gives us: these these operations and the primitive.
+That's exactly what the free Alternative gives us: these operations and the primitive.
 No more, no less.

 After adding some convenient wrappers...we're done here!